 Closing the Gap: Once again, consistent, clean customer data management, or the creation of a "golden record" with the use of a CDP, will be necessary for digital marketers who want to build a truly personalized experience.
 Marketers will get the most mileage from their customer and user data by finding the means to unify disparate data into universal profiles for use with all their connected tools.

 This solution is for the organization that prioritizes a data-first customer approach.
 CDPs focus on the unification and merging of user data to yield behavior-driven customer and user insights.

 It’s a selection of tools that allows marketers to have more empathy with their customers and users.
 The marketing tools might change, but how customer and user data comes together to bring new discoveries and insights to the marketing team remain consistent with a CDP.

 Pros: CDPs focus on data unification and merging, with integrations into any best-of-breed marketing tools.
 Certain CDPs include layers of data science to imbue insights a predictive edge.
 Machine learning merges identities and profiles into one place, doing all that data heavy lifting so marketers can focus on, well, great marketing.

 Cons: CDPs focus on customer and user data collection, management, and unification.
 They typically don't feature marketing execution abilities.

-Closing the Gap: Now that customer and user data are unified and actionable by interaction and behavior, it's up to CDP users to continue to invest in best-in-class tools and run web standard, trackable campaigns to ensure their data is up-to-date and that behavioral scoring and segmentation are accurate.
+Closing the Gap: Now that customer and user data are unified and actionable through interaction and behavior, it's up to CDP users to continue to invest in best-in-class tools and run web-standard, trackable campaigns to ensure their data is up-to-date and that behavioral scoring and segmentation are accurate.
 Over time, this brings digital marketers much closer to relevant, truly one-to-one marketing.